Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 The Temporomandibular Joint (TMJ) is the jaw joint.
 A TMJR is similar to a joint replacement elsewhere in the body, such as a knee.
 It aims to improve the function of a degenerated or damaged joint by replacing the bony components with a prosthetic joint.
 It involves a short hospital stay and a recovery period afterwards.

-Different surgeons use different types of TMJR, some are custom made and some are stock (noncustom) joints.
-A custom made TMJR is made to fit the patient from a pre-operative scan.
-A stock TMJR is a prosthesis that is available in different prefabricated sizes and shapes based on mean measurements of the TMJ.
+There are different types of TMJR; some are custom made, while others are stock joints.
+A custom made TMJR is tailored to fit the patient based on a pre-operative scan, whereas a stock TMJR is a prosthesis available in various prefabricated sizes and shapes derived from average TMJ measurements.
+In the UK, the most commonly used types of TMJR are Zimmer Biomet, TMJ Concepts (Stryker), OrthoTin, KLS Martin and Materialise.

-The lower jaw component is made from metal like Cobalt-Chromium-Molybdenum and Titanium alloy.
+The lower jaw component is made from metal like Cobalt-Chromium-Molybdenum and Titanium alloy, although ‘all-Titanium’ implants are also available.
 The upper jaw component is made from ultra-high-molecular-weight polyethylene with or without titanium.
 All the screws are made from titanium alloy.

 Why do I need a TMJR?

-Often, there would be a significant reduction in the function of your jaw, not involving any muscular problems.
+Often, there would be pain and significant reduction in the function of your jaw not involving any muscular problems.
+Occasionally, deformity of the jaw and abnormal bite may feature.

 What happens during the surgery?

-Often a small drain will be inserted to collect excess fluid such as blood.
-Alternatively, a bandage may be wrapped around your head.
-These will likely be removed the day after surgery.
+Sometimes, a small drain is inserted to collect excess fluid like blood, or a bandage is wrapped around your head.
+Both are usually removed the day after surgery.

 What happens after the surgery?